Sikandar897/Imaginary_Alexander/README.md

 - **Text Prompt ✨:** Generate AI images by providing text prompts.
 The app seamlessly connects to the platform.imagine.art API to transform your ideas into captivating visuals.

+## State Management and Architecture

+- **State Management:** Utilizes the Provider package for efficient state management.

+- **Architecture:** Implements the MVVM (Model-View-ViewModel) architecture for a clean and scalable codebase.

 ## Getting Started

 ### For Chat Bot